This photo courtesy of Graber Post Buildings is a great place to start identifying the common traits of a barndo.

 So, what is a barndo?

 Frankly, you would be hard put to find a precise and universally accepted definition of a barndo, but there are a few differences from a “stick-built” home that are generally acknowledged as making a house a barndominium.
 This type of home is an example of “post-frame construction,” which means the shell of the building is mainly massive posts at the corners with sturdy roof trusses that create the possibility of wide-open spaces in the interior of the building.
 The posts replace load-bearing walls.
+Alternatively, a barndo can be a metal framed home which shares the characteristic of making wide-open spaces possible.

 What is a barndo?